cascode-labs/viper/viper/config/readme.rst

 Config
 ======

-Handles the configuration of the virt setup.
-The virt configuration is saved in a yaml configuration file, virt.yml, saved in the same folder as the user initialization script.
+Handles the configuration of the viper setup.
+The viper configuration is saved in a yaml configuration file, project.yml, saved in the same folder as the user initialization script.

 User Initialization Script